EduardoLisboa/YCgCr_leaf_segmentation/README.md

 ---
 ## Folder structure
-In order of the project to work properly, the folder structure must be as follows:
+In order for the project to work properly, the folder structure must be as follows:

 ```
 project